acaZdr/LinearAlgebraTrading/README.md

 ### 2. Configure the Project

 Edit the `config/config.yaml` file to specify the paths to your CSV datasets.
-The current configuration is set to:
+The current configuration is set to 3m data for BTCUSDT from 2020-01 to 2024-01.

-- `BTCUSDT-3m-2023-11.csv`
-- `BTCUSDT-3m-2023-12.csv`
-- `BTCUSDT-3m-2024-01.csv`
-- ...

 Update these paths if necessary.